Drone Operator Services

 What are the drone regulations for filming in Ireland?

 Drone filming in Ireland is regulated by IAA (Irish Aviation Authority).
-Required for all drones; EU drone license required; registration via IAA.
-The maximum flight altitude is 120m, and no-fly zones include airports, Dublin city centre restricted zone, over gatherings, near prisons and Garda stations.
-Commercial filming permits require 2-4 weeks for special permits.
+Needed for all drones.
+EU drone license needed.
+Sign-ups via IAA.
+The maximum flight altitude is 120m.
+No-fly zones have airports, Dublin city centre off-limits zone, over gatherings, near prisons and Garda stations.
+Commercial filming permits need 2-4 weeks for special permits.

 What does a drone operator do on a film set?